Megan Callaway

-Megan Callaway is a founder of The Archer School for Girls She is a filmmaker of documentaries and dramas.
+Megan Callaway is a founder of The Archer School for Girls.
+She is a filmmaker of documentaries and dramas.

 Life

 She graduated from Vassar College, and received a master's degree in Film from Yale University School of Art where she worked under Michael Roemer.

 Work

-In 1995 she co-founded The Archer School for Girls.
-Currently, she works for a global environmental organization, and serves on the Board of The Pine Ridge Girls’ School.
+In 1995, she co-founded The Archer School for Girls.
+She currently works for a global environmental organization, and serves on the Board of The Pine Ridge Girls’ School.